stevavoliajvar/stop_cloudflare/PEOPLE.md

+"Crazy that CTO shared this!
+His company protects, provides anonymity & delivers content on the internet for RACIST websites like chimpmania.com & tightroperecords.com.
+Cloudflare is racist despite their black Twitter logo and hashtag.
+Actions words." by [phyzonloop](https://twitter.com/phyzonloop/status/1274453652363714566)

+"Be careful, Chris. and believe sites like this one should not be censored.
+They only believe that critics of Cloudflare policies should be censored. take note.
+Stop using Cloudflare. hypocrisy racism HateSpeech" by [phyzonloop](https://twitter.com/phyzonloop/status/1274447249603538944)

+"why does brave browser get captcha all the time?" by [octolusnet](https://twitter.com/OctolusNET/status/1274309313708900352)

+"Hey just a heads up, but I tried accessing your site using the Opera browser, here in Germany, and I get a cloudflare 1020 error which they say needs to be fixed from your end.
+Any chance of a response?" by [tacticalgrace_](https://twitter.com/TacticalGrace_/status/1274404557037199362)

+"Is the site down?
+Getting error 1020 from Cloudflare when I try to browse" by [shwylieofficial](https://twitter.com/SHWYLiEOFFICIAL/status/1274353896673161217)

+"Greeting from Tokyo!
+Is the service down?
+Can not access the site and I see Cloudflare error." by [teddymatayoshi](https://twitter.com/TeddyMatayoshi/status/1274172996123455489)

+"It stumbled for me, a 522 server is off error, then recovered with a refresh." by [nrauhauser](https://twitter.com/nrauhauser/status/1274160819857551361)

 "When I try to access the site, I get a screen that claims CloudFlare requires me to enter a captcha to view the page; I've gotten anything like that before, and it has me suspicious." by [a_darsara](https://twitter.com/a_Darsara/status/1273982798567743488)